tnelson/Forge/forge/examples/README.md

 For more advanced examples, see:

 * `examples/prim`, which contains a model of Prim's MST algorithm, with notes on verification.
+* `examples/raft`, for leader-election in the Raft protocol.

 ## A Note on Visualization